Skip to content

 onRender()

-Executes immediately after the View's element is created.
+Executes right after the View’s element is created.

 onMount()

-Executes right after the View is added to document.body.
+Executes right after the View is appended to document.body.

 onUnmount()